🎵 Cuanto le gusta, le gusta, le gusta, le gusta, le gusta, le gusta… 🎵

 Look, this trip was strictly a mental health vacay.
 Between flights, I did nothing but eat Chinese in my room, watching swing music on Pandora TV.
 My life this is Vroom commercial, and JSX had a huge hand in giving me the peace of mind I’ve never really had.
 Ever.
 And even just for my mental health, this has been the best $300 (plane ticket + Airbnb) that I’ve ever spent in my life.

 While I just learned about JSX, certain people KNOW JSX.
-Just before departure, another guest was explaining the airline on the phone, “$99!
+Just before departure, another guest was explaining the service on the phone, “$99!
 I know, right?”
 Now, you can’t expect an insanely quiet cabin on a rear-engine jet.
 But the overall five-star experience throws all of that out the window.
 That’s the operative word here: the JSX experience.

 I’m an old-school traveler, so I have high expectations.
 Considering what I’m accustomed to in air travel, which is nothing like the horror stories of today, JSX has managed to restore the luxury and borderline exclusivity of the medium, while being awesomely approachable and modern…while also making me feel guilty about having such a secret weapon in my travel arsenal.
-As I left my barber the day before my flight out, I got an email about some REALLY big expansions for the growing airline: two additional daily flights between Houston and the Dallas headquarters, as well as new service from Dallas to Austin.
+As I left my barber the day before my flight out, I got an email about some REALLY big expansions for the growing carrier: two additional daily flights between Houston and the Dallas headquarters, as well as new service from Dallas to Austin.
 I sent him my referral code for $20 off his first flight.

-In the current, as I sit here in seat 6 for flight back home to Houston, I long for the days of my youth when flying was a luxury.
-But thanks to “low” oil prices and fuel-efficient jets, the airlines are able to offer tickets cheaper than ever.
+In the current, as I sit here for my flight back home to Houston, I long for the days of my youth when flying was a luxury.
+But thanks to “low” oil prices and fuel-efficient jets, carriers are able to offer tickets cheaper than ever.
 Unfortunately, that’s allowed more people to take part in this formerly sacred means of travel.
 Even American Airlines’ own CEO acknowledges it.
 But JSX has changed the game—its current years reminding me of the origins of Southwest.
 Maybe I shouldn’t have written this blog, so JSX could remain a dirty little secret.
 The egoist me wanted to keep such a goldmine under wraps, but the egotist in me had to brag; I couldn’t help but share my excitement start to finish.
 I’ll admit that I’ve taken a personal interest in the company and want to follow them closely.
 My only request is that they open up an online store so we can, you know, flex JSX.

 My flight home was scheduled for the same N243JX, but the cabin wouldn’t cool and we were moved to neighboring ship N260JX, an ERJ-135, within minutes and without a peep of compaint from other passengers.
 As for the valet service, I received a digital ticket via text the day of my flight out, followed by receipts via text and email before my flight home the next day.
 I simply presented it to Erian, the valet, paid the $35 daily fee via card reader, and my truck was driven to me from the safety of a nearby canopy.